124k3/Addition-Math-Game/README.md

 # Addition-Math-Game
-A simple mathematics game where the player has to add 3 numbers and depending upon the input the player gets a respond.
-The game is restartable and error handling has been done(note: the game runs on terminal)
+A simple mathematics game where the player has to add 3 numbers and depending upon the input the player gets a response.
+The game is restartable and error handling has been done(note: the game runs on the terminal)

 The game mainly works on the concept of recursion.